TEOS-10/GSW-JS/README.md

 ==========

 You don't need something special to use TEOS10 JS library.
-But if you look at teos.html page in the "Example" folder by sure of the correct links
+But if you look at teos.html page in the "Example" folder be sure of the correct links
 to:

     - jQuery and jQuery UI libraries